dcs5star/Care-Co-Ordinator-System/README.md

-# Real-Time Medical Alert System
+# Care Co-Ordinator System

-A Flask-based medical alert monitoring system with AI-powered analysis using AWS Bedrock and Knowledge Base integration.
+A Flask-based care coordination system with AI-powered analysis using AWS Bedrock and Knowledge Base integration.

 ## Features

-### 1. Alert Monitoring System
+### 1. Care Coordination System
 - **Real-time monitoring** of patient vitals, lab results, and medications
 - **AI-powered analysis** using AWS Bedrock Claude model
 - **Automatic alert generation** when abnormalities are detected